StormCommerce/Storm.API-client-php/README.md

 * soap
 * session

-###Supported methods
+### Supported methods

 All operations returns an instance of StormModel or an extension of StormModel.
-These models support the toJson() -method which can be used to debug the returned data from STORM.
+These models support the toJson() -method which can be used to debug the returned data from Storm.

-All operations available in the [StormApi](https://stormstage.enferno.se/api/1.1/docs/) are available through the proxy classes.
+All operations available in the [StormApi](https://stormstage.enferno.se/api/21/docs/index2.html) are available through the proxy classes.

 Example: